Online CoursesEconomics 302: Intermediate Macroeconomics

 Major concepts covered in the course include business cycles and economic growth, monetary and fiscal policy, models of aggregate demand and supply, the relation between inflation and unemployment, time-consistency of policies, conventional and unconventional policies, the great recession of 2007-2009 and its aftermath.

-Students living within 75 miles of East Lansing are expected to take the exams on campus.
-Students who cannot take the exams at the East Lansing campus due to distance constraints must make alternative arrangements.
-These alternatives include proctoring by an MSU instructor for students enrolled in a study abroad program, by base personnel for students serving in the U.S. military, by an approved public library, by a college or university testing center, or by a certified testing center.
-A list of certified testing centers may be found at http://www.ncta-testing.org/cctc/find.php.
+All exams must be taken in the presence of a proctor.
+Arrangements will be available for students to take the exams at the East Lansing campus.
+Students who cannot take the exam at the East Lansing campus due to distance or time constraints must make alternative arrangements.
+Acceptable alternatives include proctoring by an MSU instructor for students enrolled in a study abroad program, proctoring by base personnel for students serving in the U.S. military, or taking the exam at an NCTA-certified testing center.
+A list of certified testing centers may be found at http://www.ncta-testing.org/find-a-cctc-participant.
 Note that testing centers may charge a fee for their services, or have restricted hours of operation.
-These are the only testing options available, and only students able to use one of these options should enroll.
+These are the only testing options available for examinations, and only students able to use one of these options should enroll.
 No exams, except as listed above, will be given outside the United States.